The Cyan Language: Basic Elements

 \chapter{Basic Elements}

 This chapter describes some basic facts on Cyan such as identifiers, number literals, strings, operators, and statements (assignment, loops, etc).
-First of all, the program execution starts in a method called {\tt run} (without parameters or return value) or \\ \nd \verb@ run: Array<String>@\\ \nd of a prototype specified at compile-time through the compiler or IDE option.
+First of all, the program execution starts in a method called {\tt run} (without parameters or return value) or \\ \nd \verb@ run: Array<String>@\\ \nd of a prototype specified at compile-time through the ``{\tt .pyan}''\/ file (the project file).
+Method {\tt run} cannot be a true overloaded method (Section~\ref{overload}) or be inherited.
 Type \verb@Array<String>@ is an array of strings.
 The arguments to {\tt run} are those passed to the program when it is called.
 In this text (all of it) we usually call {\tt Program} the prototype in which the program execution starts.
 But the name can be anyone.
 The program that follows prints all arguments passed to it when it is called. \begin{cyan} package main